7 Things to Know Before You Make an Insurance Claim on Your Roof — The Grand Strand

 6. What Type of Roof Do I Have?

-- Metal – Metal roofs are less prone to damage than shingle roofs.
+– Metal roofs are less prone to damage than shingle roofs.
 However, metal roofs are normally much more difficult to repair.
 If you have a standing seam roof, the metal panels are normally mechanically formed together.
 So, to repair your roof your roofer will have to pry apart the mechanical seam on each side of the panel, damaging the integrity of the roof.
 In this scenario, all of the panels on that slope should be replaced.

-- Old roof – If your roof is old it is going to be hard to repair, no matter the type of roof.
+– If your roof is old it is going to be hard to repair, no matter the type of roof.
 When repairing an old shingle roof, damage is done to the surrounding shingles while attempting to repair one individual shingle.
 In this scenario your roof would be considered “non-repairable” and the entire roof or entire slope will need to be replaced.

 - Discontinued materials – If you have damage on your roof and the materials are discontinued, the entire roof will need to be replaced.
 This is because there are no materials available to match the shape of the existing roof and the installation of a non-compatible product will cause leaks.
 When a material is discontinued, a new roof is normally paid for in full by an insurance company if it has been damaged.

-7. Will My Insurance Premium Go Up?
+7. Will Filing an Insurance Claim on Your Roof Make Your Premium Go Up?

 This question tends to be a homeowner’s biggest concern.
 However, this is no reason to be alarmed.
 It is difficult to say how much your insurance premium would go up, but if you have an old roof, your premium may already be a bit higher than it needs to be.